gregorywmorris/MLZoom2022/midterm/README.md

 Next, run all.
 This will ensure you do not miss any cell dependacies.

 **Notebook Index** is your guide to exploring the notebook and also has links to different sections.

+### Transform - Exploritory Data Analysis (EDA)
+This section contains the data exploration, cleaining, transforming, and creating.
+The inital feature importance is done here (and again in the tuning section).
+The point of feature importance (stroke correlation in this case) is to get an idea what we should expect the models to replicate as high (or low) value features.